 I wanted to try and thread some recent twitter debates together.
 I’m going to touch upon the Sugata Mitra debate.
 Mitra is accused of poor research.
 I would describe it as “discursive research”; it generates the potential for change but it is empirically weak.
 You could accuse Coe (EEF toolkit) and Hattie (visible learning) of the same.

 In this blog, I’m going to focus on arguments centred upon the work of the American psychologist DT Willingham.
 On Twitter, the DT Willingham meme is everywhere.
 The meme conflates higher order thinking skills with knowledge to the extent that thinking largely disappears.
 Those who advocate this argument seem to have scant regard for interpretation, empathy, analysis and synthesis, evaluation or some humanist or esoteric notion of cleverness tending to conflate “thinking well” with expertise.

-In this blog I am going to differentiate between thinking and knowledge: or thinking well (higher order thinking skills) and expertise (extensive knowledge of something or other).
-Of course, car skills and cars are not as intrinsically interlinked as thinking and knowledge.
-This is where clever discourse is useful.
-Often we hear arguments and accept them based on the fact that they sound sensible, even if they are not.
+In this blog, I am going to differentiate between thinking well (higher order thinking skills) and expertise (extensive knowledge of something or other).
+Car skills and cars are not as intrinsically interlinked as thinking and knowledge clever discourse is useful, often, we hear arguments and accept them based on the fact that they sound sensible even if they are not.

 DT Willingham is master at clever discourse particularly in his book “Why Don’t Students Like School?”.
 He makes assertions that sound sensible::

 Most of the teachers I know entered the profession because they loved school as children

 It is indisputable that most teachers DT Willingham knows loved school; however, is it true of those teachers DT Willingham does not know?
 Students, so the theory goes do not love school thus teachers are not prepared for life in classrooms:

 What teachers don’t realise is that the reason that students don’t like school is:

 Contrary to popular belief, the brain is not designed for thinking